Automorphisms of fine curve graphs for nonorientable surfaces: Key propositions

+If $F$ is nonorientable, then $F$ is homeomorphic to $N_{g-1}^1$.
+Thus we can take a nonseparating multicurve $\{d_1,\cdots, d_{g-1}\}$ in $F$.
+We can see that $F$ admits a nonseparating multicurve consisting of $(g-1)$ curves by the same argument above.
+Hence the genus of $F$ is $(g-1)$, and therefore $\alpha(c)$ is one-sided by Lemma~\ref{lem:genus_cutting}. \end{proof}

-From now on, we describe how to prove Lemma \ref{presv_torus_pairs} since there are several difference from the proof of \cite[Lemma 2.5]{Long--Margalit--Pham--Verberne--Yao} (see Remark~\ref{obstruction_in_step_1} for the reason why the same argument as that of orientable surfaces does not work).
+From now on, we prove Lemma \ref{presv_torus_pairs}.
+We note that there are several difference from the proof of \cite[Lemma 2.5]{Long--Margalit--Pham--Verberne--Yao} (see Remark~\ref{obstruction_in_step_1} for the reason why the same argument as that of orientable surfaces does not work).

-\begin{lemma}[cf. {\cite[Lemma 2.5]{Long--Margalit--Pham--Verberne--Yao}}] Let $N=N_{g}$ with $g\geq 3$.
+\begin{lemma}[cf. {\cite[Lemma 2.5]{Long--Margalit--Pham--Verberne--Yao}}] Let $N=N_{g}$ with $g\geq 4$.
 Then every automorphism $\alpha$ of $\mathcal{C}^{\dagger}(N)$ preserves: \begin{itemize} \item the set of torus pairs, \item the set of degenerate torus pairs, \item the set of nondegenerate torus pairs, and \item the set of torus triple. \end{itemize} \end{lemma}